The "Sri Ramana Gita"

 Advent at Arunachala

-All are invited to join us in celebrating the
+All are invited to join us in celebrating the113th anniversary of

 Sri Ramana Maharshi's Advent at Arunachala.